 We are working hard with our accommodation providers to ensure that all plans that will be implemented, will be in line with the most up-to-date Government guidance to keep you safe and well.
 You can find detailed questions and answers on our Accommodation FAQs page.

-What student support services will be available from September?
+What student support services will be available?

 Your wellbeing – physically, mentally and financially – is at the heart of everything we do and we consider your personal life equally as important as your academic life which is why our Student Hub offering student support and wellbeing services is here to support you and allow you to make the most of your time at university.

-All of our services are available online via email, video conference and over the phone and from September, in-person, at the Student Hub based in the library.
+All of our services are available online via email, video conference and over the phone and in-person, at the Student Hub based in the library.
 You can use the Hub to ask questions and find out information about dyslexia and disability support, funding, mental health, writing and academic support, visas and other support for international students – in fact anything about your student life!

 The wellbeing team have also created a bank of self-help online resources, allowing you to take some simple and direct actions to support your mental health at University, whatever your circumstance may be.